Developing Proactive Legal Strategies Can Help Limit Legal Issues in Your Farm Operation

-Other strategies also exist to limit liability associated with owning an agricultural operation.
-Operations can develop farm security plans to include securing parts of the operations with locks, setting up security cameras, and other steps.
-Resources to assist operations with these plans are provided at the end of this fact sheet.
-Groups such as the Animal Agriculture Alliance and other organizations may provide additional resources.
-You should check with such groups to see if you may access these additional resources.
+A number of other available strategies will help limit liability associated with owning an agricultural business.
+Operations can develop security plans to include installing locks on parts of the farm, setting up security cameras, and other steps.
+A list of resources to assist operations with these plans is provided at the end of this fact sheet.
+For additional resources, check with groups such as the Animal Agriculture Alliance and other organizations.

-Other avenues to consider include understanding how the state’s right-to-farm law operates.
-Right-to-farm laws provide a defense to claims that the agricultural operation is a nuisance.
-To learn more about how this law works in Maryland, check out Goeringer and Lynch, Understanding Agricultural Liability: Maryland’s Right-to-Farm Law Can Limit Liability for Maryland Farm, Commercial Fishing, and Seafood Operators (UME, 2017).
-For more general thoughts on how to manage other potential legal risks in your operation, see Goeringer, Understanding Agricultural Liability: Legal Risk Management Considerations (UME, 2015).
+Understanding how your state’s right-to-farm law operates is also important for managing legal risks.
+Right-to-farm laws provide a defense to claims that an agricultural operation is a nuisance.
+To learn more about how this law works in Maryland, see Understanding Agricultural Liability: Maryland’s Right-to-Farm Law Can Limit Liability for Maryland Farm, Commercial Fishing, and Seafood Operators (UME, 2017).
+For more general information on how to manage other potential legal risks in your operation, see Understanding Agricultural Liability: Legal Risk Management Considerations (UME, 2015).

-This fact sheet will focus on some of the employment issues which can lead to bigger problems if not properly addressed.
-It will also highlight a landowner’s rights when faced with protesters on the farm.
-Finally, we will look at how the operation should be proactive, and at developing a record to equip the operation for any possible litigation that might come its way.
+This fact sheet focuses on a farm landowner’s rights when faced with protesters.
+It will also highlight some hiring and employment issues which can lead to bigger problems if not properly handled.
+Finally, we will look at how the farm operation can and should be proactive, and the importance of developing good records to equip the operation for any possible litigation.